×

 What are the schools in Taiwan like?

 "Taiwan has a wide range of international and bilingual schools to choose from.
 One of the best international schools in Taiwan is the Taipei American School (TAS).
 Founded in 1949, TAS is a non-profit, independent, co-educational day school that offers an American-style education to students from pre-kindergarten through grade 12.
 The school is accredited by the Western Association of Schools and Colleges and the College Board.
 TAS also offers a variety of extracurricular activities, including sports, music, and art.
 Another excellent international school in Taiwan is the International School of Beijing (ISB).
 ISB is a non-profit, independent, co-educational day school that offers an American-style education to students from pre-kindergarten through grade 12.
 The school is accredited by the Western Association of Schools and Colleges and the College Board.
 ISB also offers a variety of extracurricular activities, including sports, music, and art.
 For those looking for a bilingual school, the Taipei European School (TES) is a great option.
 TES is a non-profit, independent, co-educational day school that offers a bilingual education to students from pre-kindergarten through grade 12.
 The school is accredited by the Western Association of Schools and Colleges and the College Board.
-TES also offers a variety of extracurricular activities, including sports, music, and art," remarked one parent with kids at in .
+TES also offers a variety of extracurricular activities, including sports, music, and art," explained one expat in Taiwan with kids at .

 View More Answers